vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pulmonary/pulmonary-hypoxia.md

 # Hypoxia

-Henry Brems
+Emily Lovern

 ---

 ## Background

+- A condition where the oxygen supply is inadequate either to the body as a whole (general hypoxia) or to a specific region (tissue hypoxia)

-- Two major ways to measure oxygenation, which are similar but
+- Two major ways to measure oxygenation, which are similar but distinct:
-    distinct:

-- SpO2 or "pulse ox" - most common, measures the O2 saturation of Hgb at capillary level

-    - \<95% is abnormal, but do not need supplemental O2 unless
-        \<90-92% in most pts
+    - SpO2 or "pulse ox" - most common, measures the O2 saturation of Hgb at capillary level         - <95% is abnormal, but do not need supplemental O2 unless <90-92% in most pts
     - PaO2 - the partial pressure of oxygenation measured on an ABG

-    - \<80 mmHg is abnormal
+        - <80 mmHg is abnormal
     - The relationship between SpO2 and PaO2 is the classic S-shaped curve.

-    - SpO2 of \<88% PaO2 begins to fall off dangerously fast
+        - SpO2 of <88% if PaO2 begins to fall off dangerously fast

 ## Mechanisms of Hypoxia